-1 In the study cited, researchers distinguished between the ethnic origin of participants under the terms "Beneficiaries of the James Bay and Northern Québec Agreement"
+In the study cited, researchers distinguished between the ethnic origin of participants under the terms "Beneficiaries of the James Bay and Northern Québec Agreement" (JBNQA) and "non-beneficiaries of the JBNQA."

 INCOME

 In this section we use certain income indicators to caracterize the socioeconomic status of individuals.
 The income gaps in a given population allow to focus on groups at risk and therefore to address programs for them.
 We present median income and average income of individuals 15 and older, the percentage of beneficiaries of income security including job assistance and the Guaranteed Income Supplement.
 Socioeconomic status indicators report on.
 For more information on the sources and definition of indicators used (22 to 27), consult Appendix 1 and for additional data consult Appendix 2.